-Council has calculated the GFA of the proposed secondary dwelling to be 78m2 (i.e. 38% of the floor area of the principal dwelling); therefore, the proposal exceeds the maximum permissible by 6.6m2.
+Council has calculated the GFA of the proposed secondary dwelling to be 71.1m2 (i.e. 34.9% of the floor area of the principal dwelling).
 The figure below demonstrates the areas that were included in Council's calculation of GFA.
-Per the MLEP 2011 definition of 'gross floor area', the stairs providing access from the ground to the first floor are not considered common to both the principal and secondary dwelling, and as such the stairs have been included in Council's calculation of the GFA of the secondary dwelling.
+As per the MLEP 2011 definition of 'gross floor area', the stairs providing access from the ground to the first floor are not considered common to both the principal and secondary dwelling, and as such the stairs have been included in Council's calculation of the GFA of the secondary dwelling, however where a 'void' exists above the stairs on the ground floor this area has been excluded as per the definition which excludes this from the gross floor area calculation.